 An active market is a market in which assets or liabilities are treated with sufficient movement and volume to provide price information on an ongoing basis.
-The carrying value less impairment provision of other receivables and carrying value of payables approximate their fair values.
+The carrying value less impairment provision of other receivables and carrying value of payables are assumed to approximate their fair values.